+Running feels like work because of the force required to propel the body upward and forward against gravity’s downward pull.
 So when we approach running as something requiring a great deal of mechanical effort, we’re likely to apply an unnecessary amount of muscular force to do it.

 Humans are really good at developing the muscular strength to perform repetitive motions.
 Unfortunately, for runners, this may mean compensating for poor running form by overdeveloping certain muscles that were never intended to be used for running.

 The quads are a good example of this.
 Over-reliance on the quadriceps leads to all kinds of biomechanical problems related to problems like back pain, piriformis pain, IT-band syndrome, sore knees and much more.